Nertonm/6-nimmt-in-C/README.md

     - Revist TAD and finish verifications
     - Change Hand order to crescent
     - Solver Players turn lowest card to heigher
+    - Solve the program asking for where the bot push
+    - Create the fila pushed carts
 **Description**

 This project is a C implementation of the popular card game 6-Nimmt, also known as "Take 6!" or "6 Take."